lahmacunradio/arcsi/README.md

 Note:
    * You may need to comment out following line in `docker-compose.yml`: `/etc/letsencrypt:/etc/letsencrypt`
    * `arcsi/__init__.py` may need special treatment: https://github.com/mmmnmnm/lahmacun_arcsi/issues/8
+   * If an entry point is failed to execute (e.g., on Windows) use the `dos2unix` command in the Dockerfile, e.g., `RUN dos2unix /entrypoint.sh`

 ## Run app
 Hit http://localhost in your browser